Aidenseo3180/T/README.md

 In order to use, please read the directions carefully.

 *Currently under maintenance and developments, but still can be used without having difficulties*
 **This is made for a practice purpose.
-I will not take responsibility of the consequences from misusing my codes**
+I will not take any responsibilities of misusing my codes**

 How to Use
 -------------